eltonc01/Molecular-Relationships-in-TCM-Herbs-and-Pharmaceutical-Drugs/README.md

-# Molecular-Relationships-in-TCM-Herbs-and-Pharmaceutical-Drugs
+# Pharmacophore-Analysis-DNN

-This is the code for the preprint, "Utilizing Molecular Relationships in Traditional Chinese Medicine Herbs and Pharmaceutical Drugs To Discover Novel Anti-Cancer Drug Combinations Through Deep Learning."
+This is the code for the preprint, "Pharmacophore Analysis Driven Deep Neural Networks to Discover Novel Anticancer Drug Combinations."

 Each file involves the code used to construct datasets and train models.
 Datasets are not included, but can be accessed from the paper.